L&D employees using an LMS integration

 This way, new hires integrate smoothly and get up to speed with their work much faster.
 This helps them to become more productive and have fewer frustrations in the workplace.

-Effective onboarding can help reduce turnover and save a company from incurring extra expense.
 The average financial cost of replacing an employee can cost one-half or twice the initial annual paycheck.
+An effective onboarding process can help reduce turnover and save a company from that unnecessary expense.

-The onboarding strategy employed by the hiring team will determine if the new employees will stay or not.
+Any onboarding strategy used by the hiring team will determine if the new employees will stay or not.
+In fact, employees that go through an effective onboarding process are 2.6 times more likely to stay committed to their employers.

-When they feel connected to the company at an early stage, they become motivated to give in their best and are less likely to quit prematurely or without notice.
+When employees feel connected to the company at an early stage, they’re more motivated to do their best work and are less likely to quit prematurely or without notice.

-A positive onboarding experience will not only motivate employees to perform their roles better but also encourage them to be creative while at it.
+A positive, strategic onboarding process not only motivates employees to do their jobs better, but also encourages them to be creative while they’re at it.

-A study shows 83% of employers say good induction and onboarding are essential to engage their workforce.
+A study shows 83% of employers say good recruitment and onboarding practices are essential to engage their workforce.
 Another study shows 54% of companies with good onboarding enjoy higher employee engagement rates.
+Remember, employee engagement starts from the hiring and onboarding process.

 7 onboarding strategies you should include in your hiring process

 You can't build a solid building on a weak foundation.
-Onboarding is a journey and part of your new hire's employee experience.
+Onboarding is a journey and part of your new hire's employee experience, determining how they’ll do their job and interact with your company.

-With this in mind, we will be looking at 7 onboarding strategies that should be included in your hiring process.
+With this in mind, let’s look at 7 onboarding strategies that should be included in your hiring process.

-Ideally, you want recruits to work optimally from day one, as time spent familiarizing recruits with your company's processes and procedures hurts productivity.
-But according to Gallup, only 29% of new hires say they feel fully prepared and supported to excel in their role even after their onboarding experience.
+Ideally, you want your new hires to be ready to take on their role’s responsibilities from day one, but you don’t want to risk them feeling overwhelmed and underprepared.
+According to Gallup, only 29% of new hires say they feel fully prepared and supported to excel in their role even after their onboarding experience.

 Good learning tools to include are: